acenturyandabit/workflowish/README.md

 4. Navigate to localhost:5174.

 ## Developing
+This repository uses git hooks to ensure some code quality standards and provide test automation.

 ### Roadmap and issue tracking
-My personal roadmap is in `versions.md`.
+My personal roadmap is in `roadmap.md`.
 You may pick any unfinished issue you would like to work on, from any version number.

+`changelog.md` is automatically maintained by git hooks.

 ### Code style
 Upon `npm run`, this repository will install some githooks which automatically lint your code before you commit.
 These will be checked by CICD in future.
 The tests are:
-- Correct (incremented) version number, compared to previous version
-- Corresponding correct 'Current' flag in the `docs/versions.md` file so we have a good changelog.
-    - Philosophy: Fast commits = good
-    - TODO: Branch versioning should only apply to master branch commits
 - eslint
 - jest testing

-## Release process
-- Bump `docs/versions.md`
-- Commit messages should be like: `Version x.x: <message>`
+- At least 10 letters and first letter capital commit messages.